If you know your four-letter type, you can find your detailed profile below.

 It also suggests that every person has a preference for one of these functions (more details on Carl Jung’s theory here).

 Later Isabel Briggs Myers and Katharine Cook Briggs — none of them a psychologist — expanded on Jung’s theory, suggesting that there are 16 possible personality types (the list and links to detailed personality portraits can be found below).

-Over the years, more and more psychologists and researchers explored the subject and added their own observations.
-As for today, numerous books have been written and several personality assessments exist.
+Over the years, more and more psychologists and researchers explored the subject and added their observations.
+Today, we have a plethora of books on the 16 types, and several personality assessments exist.